Arc-Computer/ATLAS/README.md

 The config relies on the agents registry; edit `agents.target` inside the YAML to match your production connector.

 You can also start from `configs/examples/quickstart.yaml`, which reuses the same wrapper with minimal overrides.

 OpenAI currently limits Assistants to GPT-4.x models, so the GEPA wrapper defaults to `gpt-4.1` (or you can set `TEACHER_MODEL` to `Arc-Intelligence/ATLAS-8B-Thinking`).

 This loop iterates up to 40 evaluations (≈$10 in API spend) and writes the best prompts to `optimized_prompts.json`.
-Attach those prompts to your agent once you’re ready for deployment.
+Attach those prompts to your agent once you're ready for deployment.

 ---

 ## How the Continual Loop Fits Together